This site requires a more recent version of Adobe Flash Player to function properly.

 Enterprise, Embedded & Semi-Custom

-AMD's Enterprise, Embedded & Semi-Custom Revenue: We currently estimate AMD's embedded processor and semi-custom revenue to increase from $2 billion in 2014 to $3.3 billion by the end of our review period.
-However, if the revenue from the embedded division increases to $4 billion, there will be a 30% upside to our price estimate for AMD.
-On the other hand, if the same remains increases to only $3 billion, there will be a more than 10% downside to our current price estimate.
+AMD's Enterprise, Embedded & Semi-Custom Revenue: We currently estimate AMD's embedded processor and semi-custom revenue to increase from $2.1 billion in 2015 to over $3 billion by the end of our review period.
+However, if the revenue from the embedded division increases to $4 billion, there will be a 50% upside to our price estimate for AMD.
+On the other hand, if the same increases to only $2.5 billion, there will be an approximate 35% downside to our current price estimate.

-AMD Server Processor Market Share: We expect AMD's server processor market share to increase from an estimated 4.4% in 2014 to approximately 8% by the end of our review period.
-However, there could a more than 10% upside to our price estimate if AMD's server market share increases to 15%.
-On the other hand, there will be a similar downside if AMD's server market share stays around the current level for the rest of our forecast period.
+AMD Server Processor Market Share: We expect AMD's server processor market share to increase from an estimated 1% in 2015 to approximately 5% by the end of our review period.
+However, there could a 40% upside to our price estimate if AMD's server market share increases to 10%.
+On the other hand, there will be a 25% downside if AMD's server market share stays around the current level for the rest of our forecast period.

 For additional details, select a driver above or select a division from the interactive Trefis split for AMD at the top of the page.